Knowledge Hub

 Are FCA authorisation applications often unsuccessful?

 Unfortunately, yes.
-In recent times, the FCA has adopted a policy of more rigorous scrutiny for new firms applying to enter the authorisation ‘gateway’ to UK regulated financial services.
+Recently, the FCA has adopted a policy of more rigorous scrutiny for new firms applying to enter the authorisation ‘gateway’ to UK-regulated financial services.
 The FCA is also less open to ‘holding the hands’ of businesses to help them improve deficient applications.
-According to the FCA’s own data, 1 in 5 applications for authorisation were unsuccessful in 2022/3, up from 1 in 14 in 2021/2.
+According to the FCA’s data, 1 in 5 applications for authorisation were unsuccessful in 2022/3, up from 1 in 14 in 2021/2.

-However, even if your initial application has not succeeded, you should not lose heart.
-Although it can be understandably frustrating to have your business plans delayed, there are concrete actions you can take to improve the chances of a revised application being approved.
+If your initial application is unsuccessful, don’t be discouraged.
+While it’s frustrating to experience delays in your business plans, there are specific steps you can take to improve the chances of a revised application being approved.

 What are the main reasons why FCA authorisation applications fail?